metapolator/metapolator/specimen,-and-glyph-interaction.md

 ![](http://mmiworks.net/metapolator/tunebywire.png)<br/>
 _(for R–to–L locales, right and left have to be flipped)_
   * we see there is plenty of bail-out area (the two blue quadrants), to make no change; when the diamond is pulled over this area, the pt-size displayed is the one that was in use before this interaction started;
-  * the amount of in/decrease is simply the absolute distance (Pythagorus of x and y offsets) the diamond is pulled from the centre point; normal increase/decrease 1 point per (effective) input pixel ‘pulled’, with shift 10 points; the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
+  * while the diamond is moved around, constantly (every event) the amount of in/decrease calculated by taking the distance (Pythagorus of x and y deltas) the diamond is moved—divided by the input scaling (derived from the instantaneous point size at that moment; at pt size >= 100 it is 1, < 100 it is 100/pt size); the update of the number and of the specimen itself is of course continuous; users can concentrate on looking at the specimen itself while scooting the diamond around and then…
   * when users release the diamond, it returns to its resting position and the change is permanent.
-  * an example:
-    1. starting situation: not dragging; display size is 100pt;
-    * started dragging, control offset (h, v) = (10, 20)—going north-east; display size is 130pt;
-    * adjusting the dragging (user wants to reduce the increase), control offset = (5, 15); display size is 120pt;
-    * user wants no change at all, control offset = (-8, 15)—going north-west; display size is 100pt;
-    * decreasing, control offset = (-10, -20)—going south-west; display size is 70pt;
-    * mouse up, release the control; display size is the last one shown: 70pt;
 * the **filter box** is where users type characters to filter the specimen;
   * when the specimen contains real-life words, the Strict control—a discrete, 3-position slider—is displayed next to it—
     * the setting furthest from the word ‘Strict’ is the least strict one; when a word contains at least one character that is in the filter box, it is displayed;
-    * the middle setting is semi-strict; only when a word contains a few characters that are in the filter box, it is displayed; how much a few is depends on the word length and how many characters there are in the filter box;
+    * the middle setting is semi-strict; only when a word contains 2 of the characters that are in the filter box, it is displayed; if one character is in the filter box, it works as the setting above;
     * the setting closest to the word ‘Strict’ is, well, strict; _in practice it is much more practical to generate specimen straight out of the characters in the filter box, than to do filtering of real specimens_.
   * when the specimen contains mechanically-generated glyph sequences, the Strict control is not displayed and the filter is strict (i.e. the generating is based only on the characters in the filter box);
   * when the filter is strict, the specimen guarantees that of every pair g<sub>1</sub>, g<sub>2</sub> out of the characters in the search box, the sequences g<sub>1</sub>g<sub>2</sub> and g<sub>2</sub>g<sub>1</sub> appears at least once in the specimen (guarantee of completeness);
   * the filter box has a popup menu, with the latest 10 filters this user used, and also convenient pre-defined searches (e.g. ‘All Caps’ for the latin script module).
 * finally, the **font mix** settings, shown depending on whether there are multiple fonts to show and/or multiple scripts—if either is not the case then their snippet is not displayed; click link to get a list and pick another.

+All specimens are repeated N times when N fonts are to be shown.
+Thus it is guaranteed that every glyph is shown at least once in every font.
 The multiple fonts/scripts can be mixed by the glyph, word, paragraph or section, depending what is available in the specimen—all have glyphs; real-life specimens tend to also have words and paragraphs; mechanically-generated specimens tend to organise that in sections.
+T

 Below a demonstration for font mixing—